 The first thing to realise is that Obsession and Compulsion are psychologically very different things and depend on your natural personality type.
 Without making this differentiation and knowing which you are suffering from, you cannot even begin to treat it.

 At the root of both disorders is always some lost fear or thought, which is so deeply buried in the back of your mind that you have forgotten about it.
 But it is still having an effect on your feelings and behaviour.
 And in the case of HOCD (SO-OCD) this fear starts to focus on doubts about your sexuality.

 These thoughts and ideas can be identified, and reversed where necessary, using specialised therapy in combination with Hypnosis.

-I am very experienced in dealing with HOCD.
-(It is more common than you
+I am very experienced in dealing with SO-OCD / HOCD.
+(It is more common

 If you would like more information on this successful treatment please contact me to arrange a FREE confidential consultation (Click here), and get started on changing your life straight away.